suf102/MEVHackathon/README.md

 Third, A lassoCV Model applied to this data using a few more parameters this might give a better results as it would include more exogenous factors.

 Fourth, the use of a LSTM NN, would probably be best for continuous deployment of an MEV predictor.
-However exceptional computing power would be needed to make it efficient enough to run in real time.
+However exceptional computing power might be needed to make it efficient enough to run in real time.